Tx0actical/Epsilon/README.md

 - Security Checks &rarr;
 ## Useage

+> Running the script as `Administrator` is recommended, but not necessary as it will self-elevate.

 ### If Git is installed
 - Clone the repository by opening a PowerShell terminal and type: